-Course Number: 2108300

-Semesters: 1

-Credit: 0.5

-Prerequisites: 3.25 GPA

-and World History
+Prerequisites: At least a 3.25 GPA and World History

 The purpose of this course is to acquire an understanding of group interaction and its impact on individuals and society.
-Content includes such topics as social norms, classes, deviation, conflict, and the role of social organizations and institutions.
-Topics reflect those of Sociology but in greater depth.
+Content includes such topics as social norms, classes, deviation, conflict and the role of social organizations and institutions.
 This class is limited to juniors and seniors.